pnsaevik/fscacher/README.md

 -   `filename/<suffix>`: Return value is interpreted as the name of a temporary file, which should have the suffix `<suffix>`, including any leading dot.
-    `key` is default key, except that `<suffix>` is appended. `dump` moves the file to the index location. `load` returns the file name as a `pathlib` path.
+    `key` is default key, except that `<suffix>` is appended. `dump` moves the file to the index location. `load` returns the file name as a string.
 -   `filehash/<suffix>`: Return value is interpreted as the name of a temporary file, which should have the suffix `<suffix>`, including any leading dot.
     `key` is default key with the suffix `.hash` appended. `dump` computes the